 - Splunk Enterprise, to ingest and index diverse data streams into a searchable repository for users to generate their own reports, alerts, visualizations and other expressions.

-- Apache Kafka, to provide the enterprise message bus that streams data throughout the information security “circulatory system,” with enterprise solutions like those from Confluent.
+- Apache Kafka, to provide the enterprise event streaming platform that streams data throughout the information security “circulatory system,” with enterprise solutions like those from Confluent.

 - Storage options for high-performance, software-defined back-end storage from companies such as MinIO and VAST Data.

 - High-performance compute Intel® architecture, with Intel® Xeon®Platinum processors, Intel® 3D NAND solid-state drives, and Intel® Optane™ SSDs for faster insights and shorter time to pivot between security tools.